ElseSchnabele/Microscope_Automization/README.md

         +on_canvas_release(event: Event): void
     }
 ```
+Note that the Power Calibrator is not implemented yet and would be necessary to establish a relation between the intensity captured by the camera and the total incident/reflected power distribution.
 ## GUI Usage

 The main graphical user interface offers the initialization of a new measurement series using the Synchronizer and displaying existing data in a Viewer subroutine.
 The user flow is visualized in the following: